craicic/grove/README.md

 #### 1.0.0

-This version is the first release.
+This version is the first release of Game Library.

 ## Upcoming version